4ndr34z/shells/README.md

 ### Youtube video
 [Link](https://youtu.be/HDrzqiyKQtA)

+## Version 1.5.9
+- PowerShell: New custom SSL shell
+- PowerShell: Added options for choosing TCP/UDP/SSL
+- PowerShell/OpenSSL: Defaulting to correct listener vhen using SSL

 ## Version 1.5.8
-- Updated installer
+- Updated installer to use wrapper-script (remember to delete /usr/local/bin/shells when upgrading from < 1.5.8)

 ## Version 1.5.7
 - PowerShell: Buildt a unique TCP revshell, that is not using Net.Sockets.TCPClient